 (3) For the purpose of any action in a court of competent jurisdiction to recover an amount payable to the Commission under this Act as a debt due to the Crown a certificate signed by a member of the Commission stating the circumstances and provision under which the amount became payable and certifying the amount alleged or, where subsection (2) applies, estimated to be payable by a person and that the amount has not been paid is evidence that the amount so specified is payable to the Commission in accordance with this Act and has not been paid.

-29. Offences relating to obstruction, failure to answer etc. and misleading information
+29. Hindering etc. Commission etc. and false etc. answers, offences as to

 (1) A person —